 Stanley M. Grossman, Senior Counsel, is the former Managing Partner of Pomerantz.
 He is recognized as a leader in the plaintiffs’ securities bar.
-He was featured in the New York Law Journal article: “Top Litigators in Securities Field — A Who’s Who of City’s Leading Courtroom Combatants.”
-Mr. Grossman has litigated securities (individual and class), derivative and antitrust actions with the Firm for 40 years.
+He was selected by Super Lawyers magazine as an outstanding attorney in the United States for the years 2006 through 2011, and was featured in the New York Law Journal article “Top Litigators in Securities Field -- A Who’s Who of City’s Leading Courtroom Combatants.”
+Mr. Grossman has litigated securities (individual and class), derivative and antitrust actions with the Firm for 39 years.

 In 1992, Senior Judge Milton Pollack of the Southern District of New York appointed Mr. Grossman to the Executive Committee of counsel charged with allocating to claimants hundreds of millions of dollars obtained in settlements with Drexel Burnham & Co. and Michael Milken.

 Many courts have acknowledged the high quality of legal representation provided to investors by Mr. Grossman.
 In Gartenberg v.
 Merrill Lynch Asset Management, Inc., 79 Civ.
 3123 (S.D.N.Y.), where Mr. Grossman was lead trial counsel for plaintiff, Judge Pollack noted at the completion of the trial: